 Here we are, in the throes of an absolute, anti-constitutional, authoritarian takeover of this country that could never have been imagined by the folks in ‘Almost Heaven, Grafton, West Virginia’ in 1974.
 Yes, they were dispirited by Watergate and governmental circumstances far beyond their control, but losing faith in the democratic process?
 Not yet.
 That began to fester six years later in 1980 as ‘Small Business My Way’ recorded the cultural atmosphere of a small rural town’s small business community.
 Ronald Reagan’s candidacy was rising in the polls and the hard working, self-reliant, rugged individualists of the film start to show their hand when, for example, the candidate for county sheriff, in no uncertain terms, tells the federal government to just “go to hell” over the EPA’s strip-mining regulations.

 In ‘Natural Capital Speaks!’, the same historic shifts that were lurking in most every other democracy in the 90’s would not be dwelled on by the astute, forward-thinking international scientists featured in these videos.
 Passionately debating the fate of the earth in Madison, WI; Stockholm, Sweden; Aspen, CO; and San Jose, Costa Rica there was not a peep about the constitutional crises that would soon engulf the free world’s most reliable democracies.
 ‘Costa Rica Counts the Future’ (1994) comes closest by featuring, among others, an indigenous campesino who articulately speaks truth to power, saying that an economic war is being waged against his people and “we’re not going to take it anymore”.
 Ironically, this is not unlike what we’re witnessing today in the United States.
-Vast numbers of white, middle-class Americans are saying the very same thing, for very different reasons – basically, and regrettably, (in no uncertain terms), that the federal government can just go to hell.
+Vast numbers of white, rural, middle-class Americans are saying the very same thing, for very different reasons – basically, and regrettably, (in no uncertain terms), that the federal government can just go to hell.

 Peter R Griesinger